Anti-aircraft warfare: Interwar years

 The US ended World War I with two 3-inch AA guns and improvements were developed throughout the inter-war period.
 However, in 1924 work started on a new 105 mm static mounting AA gun, but only a few were produced by the mid-1930s because by this time work had started on the 90 mm AA gun, with mobile carriages and static mountings able to engage air, sea and ground targets.
 The M1 version was approved in 1940.
 During the 1920s there was some work on a 4.7-inch which lapsed, but revived in 1937, leading to a new gun in 1944.

 While HAA and its associated target acquisition and fire control was the primary focus of AA efforts, low-level close-range targets remained and by the mid-1930s were becoming an issue.

 Until this time the British, at RAF insistence, continued their use of World War I machine guns, and introduced twin MG mountings for AAAD.
 The army was forbidden from considering anything larger than .50-inch.
 However, in 1935 their trials showed that the minimum effective round was an impact-fused 2 lb HE shell.
-The following year they decided to adopt the Bofors 40 mm and a twin barrel Vickers 2-pdr (40 mm) on a modified naval mount.
+The following year they decided to adopt the Bofors 40 mm and a twin barrel Vickers 2-pounder (40 mm) on a modified naval mount.
 The air-cooled Bofors was vastly superior for land use, being much lighter than the water-cooled "pom-pom", and UK production of the Bofors 40 mm was licensed.
 The Predictor AA No 3, as the Kerrison Predictor was officially known, was introduced with it.

 The 40 mm Bofors had become available in 1931.
 In the late 1920s the Swedish Navy had ordered the development of a 40 mm naval anti-aircraft gun from the Bofors company.
 It was light, rapid-firing and reliable, and a mobile version on a four-wheel carriage was soon developed.
 Known simply as the 40 mm, it was adopted by some 17 different nations just before World War II and is still in use today in some applications such as on coastguard frigates.